Yong Zheng-Xin

 prof_pic.jpg

 I am a incoming fourth-year Ph.D. student in Computer Science at Brown University, advised by Prof. Stephen Bach.
-I’m fortunate to have collaborated with amazing researchers at Cohere For AI and at Meta AI (FAIR and GenAI Trust Team).
+I’m fortunate to have collaborated with amazing researchers at Cohere For AI and at Meta AI (FAIR and GenAI Team).
 Currently interning at Meta AI and will be back to Brown in Spring 2025.

 As a Malaysian, I also contributed to NLP for Southeast Asian (SEA) languages.
 I’ve hosted *ACL tutorials, helped curate SEACrowd data hub (EMNLP 2024), and studied how well LLMs can handle SEA linguistic phenomenon, such as code-switching (EMNLP 2023 CALCS Workshop), and understand culture in SEA region (NeurIPS 2024).